BarbWire-1/curved-text/readme.md

 Modes
 -
 There are two different `modes` of curving text:
-* In default mode `auto` the characters´ widths get calculated by getBBox(), which determines the position of each in relation to those around it.\
+* In default mode `auto` the characters´ widths get calculated by getBBox(), which determines the position of each in relation to those around it.
 * In mode `fix` you can rotate the characters by `sweep-angle` which then rotates the characters per += sweep-angle, which is less consuming, as no getBBox() is needed.

 (Setting `sweep-angle` automatically switches to mode `fix`.)

 Settings
 -
-Almost all set-up and manipulation at runtime of your `textElements` work as you are used to from the **fitbit OS**.
+Almost all set-up and manipulation at runtime of your `textElements` work as you are used to from working with **fitbit OS**  built-in elements.

 To ensure high flexibility, most attributes/properties can be set in
  * SVG